The Jericho Project Inc

 Mary Anne Bowie, Executive Director's resume introduces you to a sustainability expert and urban planner who is committed to creating communities that are socially equitable, environmentally sound and fiscally responsible.

-We are active in many ways.
+Our February 18, 2020 Event.
 Click here to watch the YouTube Video of the Helpful Hopeful Housing Summit.

 By Richard Morris, President,